dpgaspar/Flask-AppBuilder/docs/templates.rst

 To use your template define you ModelView with **edit_template** declaration to your templates relative path

-If you have your template on ./your_project/app/templates/edit_contacts.html
+If you have your template on ./your_project/app/templates/show_contacts.html

 ::

     class ContactModelView(ModelView):
         datamodel = SQLAInterface(Contact)

-        edit_template = 'edit_contacts.html'
+        show_template = 'edit_contacts.html'

 Edit/Show Cascade Templates